carushi/ParasoR/README.md

 * c++11

-We already tested ParasoR running by Apple LLVM version 6.0, GCC 4.5.3, and 4.8.1.
+We already tested ParasoR running with Apple LLVM version 6.0, GCC 4.5.3, and 4.8.1.

 ## How to install